 Up until 20 July 2016 the vast majority of residence permits granted to persons in need of international protection or with humanitarian grounds were all permanent.
 They could, in principle, only be withdrawn if a person spent a major part of their time in another country or if a person was charged with a serious crime that involved deportation.
 Occasionally temporary permits were granted, mainly for medical reasons or for temporary hindrances to expulsion.

-On 5 October 2023, The Swedish Government instructed an official report of the Government to present an overview of the national legal framework on asylum and how it can be adjusted to the minimum EU-level.
-The official report shall examine the possibility to discard permanent residence permit for certain migrants, as well as the possibility to withdraw permanent residence permit.
-The report shall present its findings in January and October 2025.[5]
+On 5 October 2023, The Swedish Government instructed an official inquiry of the Government to present an overview of the national legal framework on asylum and how it can be adjusted to the minimum EU-level.
+The official report shall examine the possibility to discard permanent residence permits for certain migrants, as well as the possibility to withdraw permanent residence permits.[5]
+On 22 November 2024, the Government added instructions and asked the inquiry to analyse if asylum applications can be dismissed in more situations than today and analyse possible adjustments to the new Pact on Migration and Asylum regarding legal aid and legal counselling.
+The report shall present its findings in March and October 2025.[6]

 If a person is considered to be a refugee, they will receive a refugee status declaration.
 If they are considered to be a person in need of subsidiary protection, they will receive a subsidiary protection status declaration.